camunda/camunda-docs-manual/content/reference/rest/history/case-instance/get-case-instance.md

 ---

-Retrieves a single historic case instance according to the `HistoricCaseInstance` interface in the engine.
+Retrieves a historic case instance by id, according to the `HistoricCaseInstance` interface in the engine.

 # Method